qiyf/PredictiveGenome/epigenomicsInput/chromatinStates/README.md

+## Chromatin states

+We built the chromatin states for six cell types using ENCODE data.
+These data can be downloaded from.

+Once downloaded, we use ChromHMM to learn chromatin states from these genome wide data.
+It is important to learn the chromatin states for all the cell types together to XXX.

-# This is a branch program to generate the chromatin states input file for the model
+This is a branch program to generate the chromatin states input file for the model
 Usage:
 ```
 python genChromState.py [-C Celltype] [-c chromosome_id_array]